sidney-eliot/3d-artists-handbook/content/glossary.md

 ## Baking

 ### Floaters
 Floaters are loose detail pieces that float above the surface of a mesh and are baked down into the normal map.
 This creates the illusion that they are connected with the mesh they hover above.
-A boolean cut floater for example can save a lot of time because one does not actually have to do a boolean cut and can quickly duplicate the piece along the mesh surface without having to integrate it into the topology.
+A boolean cut floater for example can save a lot of time because one doesn't actually have to do a boolean cut and can quickly duplicate the piece along the mesh surface without having to integrate it into the topology.

 ---